 - 7.1.
 A manhole or accessible structure shall be installed at every change in pipe size. - 7.2.
-The maximum distance between manholes and/or accessible structures shall be 400-300 feet. - 7.2.7.3.
-Manholes shall be placed on horizontal curves once the curve has reached 45 degree of total deflection and for each segment of the curb that reach a 45 degree of total deflection. - 7.3.7.4.
-A manhole or accessible structure shall be installed at every horizontal angle point or vertical change in alignment. - Sufficient drop shall be provided through manholes and accessible structures to compensate for energy loss caused by change of alignment. - 7.4.7.5.
+The maximum distance between manholes and/or accessible structures shall be 300 feet. - 7.3.
+Manholes shall be placed on horizontal curves once the curve has reached 45 degree of total deflection and for each segment of the curb that reach a 45 degree of total deflection. - 7.4.
+A manhole or accessible structure shall be installed at every horizontal angle point or vertical change in alignment. - 7.5.
 Standard drop between inverts in and inverts out shall be 0.10 feet whenever possible and when not limited by existing storm drain infrastructure elevations. - 7.6.
 Manholes shall be 48 inches in diameter with storm drain pipes of 36 inches diameter or less, and shall be 60 inches in diameter with storm drain pipes larger than 36 inches in diameter.
 Manholes shall be designed to be large enough to accommodate all pipes connected to manhole with a minimum of 3 inches of manhole wall on both sides of all pipes.
-Reducer slabs may be provided as shown on SD Standard 401 in Section A-A2. - 7.5-7.7.
-Manholes shall be provided at both ends of storm drain infrastructure needing to be maintained or serviced, especially underground detention systems, including public and privately owned and maintained systems. - 7.6.7.8.
-An accessible structure shall be provided to connect private storm drains to the public storm drains (i.e., no blind connections) except as otherwise approved by the City

-Engineer. -Structures shall be installed on the private side of the property line to distinguish the public system from the private system.- Public and private storm drain facilities shall be clearly identified on the improvement plans. -For residential land uses only, no structure is necessary for sump pump connections to public storm drain systems. -Accessible structures are required for sump pump connections from non_residential land uses.
+Reducer slabs may be provided as shown on SD Standard 401 in Section A-A. - 7.7.
+Manholes shall be provided at both ends of storm drain infrastructure needing to be maintained or serviced, especially underground detention systems, including public and privately owned and maintained systems. - 7.8.
+An accessible structure shall be provided to connect private storm drains to the public storm drains (i.e., no blind connections) except as otherwise approved by the City Engineer.
+Structures shall be installed on the private side of the property line to distinguish the public system from the private system.
+Public and private storm drain facilities shall be clearly identified on the improvement plans.
+For residential land uses only, no structure is necessary for sump pump connections to public storm drain systems.
+Accessible structures are required for sump pump connections from non-residential land uses.

 - 7.9.
-Headwalls, wing walls, flared end sections, or structures shall be provided where open ditches, channels, and creeks discharge into closed pipe conduits or where closed conduits discharge to ditches, channels, and creeks.
-Refer to Caltrans Highway Design Manual and Standard Plans. - 7.10.
+Headwalls, wing walls, flared end sections, or structures shall be provided where open ditches, channels, and creeks discharge into closed conduits or where closed conduits discharge to ditches, channels, and creeks.
+Refer to Caltrans' Highway Design Manual and Standard Plans. - 7.10.
 Flared end sections shall be metal.
-Plastic flared end sections are not permitted as part of publicly owned and maintained infrastructure as they interface with vegetated areas. - 7.7.11.
+Plastic flared end sections are not permitted as part of publicly owned and maintained infrastructure as they interface with vegetated areas. - 7.11.
 Rock slope protection is required where open ditches, channels, or creeks enter a closed conduit or where a closed conduit discharges to an open ditch, channel, or creek.
 Rock slope protection shall be sized to the controlling flow velocity.
 Where a closed conduit discharges to a hardened channel, such as a concrete lined channel, or a hardened channel transitions to a closed conduit, rock slope protection shall not be required.
 For example, where a relatively small, closed conduit (e.g., 15-inch culvert) discharges to an established creek, the creek velocities must be calculated, and the creek velocities would be the controlling factor in sizing the rock slope protection for the closed conduit outfall.
 Rock slope protection shall be sized following SD Standard 407.

-8. CATCH BASINSSTORM DRAIN INLETS
+8. STORM DRAIN INLETS